 Route length: 16 km on foot.

-In the morning, you will have an early breakfast and then set off along the Chulyshman Valley to the mouth of the Karasu River.
-You will take a round-trip hike into the river gorge to see an amazing natural object — the Stone Mushrooms.
-This is a very interesting natural phenomenon: cones rise above the valley slope, topped with huge rock slabs.
-The base of the cone is quite loose sandstone; individual "mushrooms" rise 10 or more meters above the slope.
-This place offers a wonderful view of the Chulyshman Valley.
+In the morning, you will have an early breakfast, after which you will travel through the Chulyshman Valley to the mouth of the Karasu River.
+You will take a radial hike into the river gorge to see the Stone Mushrooms.
+This is a whimsical natural phenomenon: narrow columns of loose sandstone stand above the valley slope, topped with huge rock slabs.
+Individual "mushrooms" tower over the slope by 10 meters or more.

 After breakfast at the tourist complex, a transfer to the airport will be arranged.

-Altai has a continental climate.
-The temperature in any summer months is from +10 to +40 °C, the usual daily summer temperature is about +25 °C. Predominantly sunny, rain is possible.
+Altai has a sharply continental climate.
+Temperatures in any summer month range from +10 to +40 °C, with typical daytime summer temperatures around +25 °C. It is predominantly sunny, but rain is possible.

 Clothing and shoes for hot and sunny weather: